Laacher See

 Laacher See (/de/), also known as Lake Laach or Laach Lake, is a volcanic crater lake with a diameter of 2 km in Rhineland-Palatinate, Germany, about 24 km northwest of Koblenz, 37 km south of Bonn, and 8 km west of Andernach.
 It is in the Eifel mountain range, and is part of the East Eifel volcanic field within the larger Volcanic Eifel.
-The lake was formed by a Plinian eruption approximately 13,000 years BP with a Volcanic Explosivity Index (VEI) of 6, on the same scale as the Pinatubo eruption of 1991.
+The lake was formed by a Plinian eruption approximately 13,000 years BP with a Volcanic Explosivity Index (VEI) of 6, similar to the Pinatubo eruption of 1991.
+The eruption was followed by a caldera collapse, in which the lake formed.
 The volcanic discharge observable as mofettas on the southeastern shore of the lake is a sign of dormant volcanism.

 Description

 The lake is oval in shape and surrounded by high banks.
 The lava was quarried for millstones from the Roman period until the introduction of iron rollers for grinding grain.
 The water level has considerable rises and falls as the lake has no natural outlet.